samyraalmeida/OI-Problems/README.md

 # Hello!
-In this repositorie you'll find solutions to problems from Olympiads in Informatics.
+In this repositorie you'll find my solutions to problems from Olympiads in Informatics.